Dr. Abraham's

 Dr. Immanuel Abraham

-Dr. Immanuel Abraham is an award-winning violin soloist, professor for South Dakota State University, and composer of the celebrated "24 Caprices for Solo Violin" ©2020.
+Dr. Immanuel Abraham is an award-winning violin soloist, Orchestra Director for the Bismarck Public School district.
+Professor of Violin for South Dakota State University (2023-2025), MusicProfessor.com (2018-2019), and composer of the world famous "24 Caprices for Solo Violin" ©2020.

-He is most recognized as the public figure @TheViolinDoctor 2018-2020 television appearances on PBS, and creator of Meta's most utilized international string forum, The Violin Guild ©2014.
+He is most recognized as the public figure @TheViolinDoctor, for 2018-2020 television appearances on PBS, and creator of Meta's most utilized string forum, The Violin Guild ©2014.

-His 94-minute solo album, “24” featuring his 24 Caprices begins production this summer.
+His upcoming solo album “24” features his 24 Caprices.
 They are described as “a masterpiece of globalism and diversity” by The University of Arizona.
-A growing 2,100 artists explore its sheet music worldwide.
+A growing 2,300 artists explore its sheet music worldwide.

-From his orchestral solos across the United States, he is best known for his original cadenzas in the Tchaikovsky, Brahms, Conus, and Mozart violin concertos 3, 4, and 5.
+From his solos across the United States, he is best known for his original cadenzas in the Tchaikovsky, Brahms, Conus, and Mozart Violin Concertos.

 Dr. Abraham has recorded on two Hindustani albums with the Infinite Compassion Orchestra directed by Kasey Gopal, both available on all streaming services.